HEC Invites Proposals For Technology Development Fund - UrduPoint

 HEC Invites Proposals For Technology Development Fund

-According to an official of HEC, the fund will finance proposals of completed interdisciplinary applied research for prototype development and industrial value addition for technology-based product or process development.
+An official of HEC told on Sunday that the fund would finance proposals of completed interdisciplinary applied research for prototype development and industrial value addition for technology-based product or process development.

-The idea behind this initiative of HEC is to help the productive minds of Pakistan to impact the economy through the development of new and emerging technologies.
+The idea behind this initiative of HEC is to help the productive minds of Pakistan to impact the economy through the development of new and emerging technologies, the official added.

 This initiative enabled the research ecosystem lied with higher education institutions to be available for the industry with financial and technical assistance (IP, Licensing, and Commercialization) through academic scientists for the solution of indigenous industrial problems.
 This program has already funded 200 joint academia-industry projects and over 160 licensed to industry for mass scaling and commercialization.
 A good number of such projects have already started yielding revenue and which is shared with all stakeholders.
 Considering the facts above, Central Development Working Party approved the project's enhanced scope to give the 4th Call for proposals.